-The full-time route includes up to 16 hours a week of contact time, encompassing lectures, seminars, practicals and tutorials.
+The full-time route incorporates approximately 12-16 hours of contact time per week, encompassing lectures, seminars, practicals and tutorials.
 You are also expected to carry out a significant amount of independent study in addition to contact time (approximately 25-30 hours a week).
-Independent study includes reading around the subject, preparing for tutorials and seminars, preparing for, and completing, module assessments; forming an essential part of a students learning journey.
-A part-time option is also available.
+Independent study includes reading around the subject, preparing for tutorials and seminars, preparing for, and completing, module assessments; forming an essential part of your learning journey.
+The part-time route incorporates 9-12 hours of contact time per week, encompassing lectures, seminars, practicals and tutorials.
+You are also expected to carry out a significant amount of independent study in addition to contact time (approximately 12-15 hours a week).
+Independent study includes reading around the subject, preparing for tutorials and seminars, preparing for, and completing, module assessments; forming an essential part of your learning journey.
 You can expect to receive your timetable during induction week.